vanJargon/reliable_udp/README.md

 $ sudo ./run.sh
 ```

-Start the server application on h1, and the client(s) on h2-h5.
-Set up the server to send approximately 1.5 Mbps of traffic to the client(s).
-No packets loss should be observed.
+The `run.sh` file specifies the default arguments that will be used when initializing mininet.
+By default, 5 hosts are initialized and the bandwidth of each link is set to 1.5 Mbps.
+Each link in the network has a different loss (h1 has 0% loss, h2 has 20% loss,..., h5 has 80% loss) to test the reliability of our file transfer protocol.

-However, packet loss should be observed when the rate of file transfer is increased (e.g 1.6 Mbps).
+To test the reliability of the protocol, start the server application on h1 and the client(s) on h2-h5 and proceed with the file transfer.

 Flow Control
 ------------